rackerlabs/docs-developer-blog/_posts/2018-11-27-upgrade-netscaler-application-delivery-controller.md

 4. Verify that the appliance is a primary appliance.

-5. Review LBVIP's and Servicegroup's status.
+5. Review LBVip and SG statuses.
 Perform the verification by using the following commands:

         sh lb vserver | grep -c "State: UP"    -- Shows number of UP LB VIP’s